-Our head of innovation, Charles Farina, just launched Analytics Bootcamp, a new webinar series.
+Our head of innovation, Charles Farina, just launched Analytics Bootcamp, a new 3-Part webinar series.
 The first installment covered the latest version of Google Analytics App+Web features and Tag Manager.
 If you missed it, we’ll be hosting additional Bootcamp dates in starting on July 14th, so stay tuned to our blog for registration details.
-In the meantime, here are the key App + Web and Google Tag Manager takeaways from the interactive session.
+In the meantime, below are the key App + Web and Google Tag Manager takeaways.

 1. What is App + Web?